Lucy Garvin: Life

 Lucy Wheatley-Walker was born at Douglas on the Isle of Man on 28 January 1851.
-Her parents were Catherine (nee Stocks, c.1818 -1887) and Frederick Bayley Wheatley-Walker (c.
-1818-1900).
+Her parents were Catherine (née Stocks, c.1818 -1887) and Frederick Bayley Wheatley-Walker (c.
+1818–1900).
 Her father's career was recorded as "gentleman".
 Lucy was the youngest of four children who included Catherine Mary (c.
-1842-1923), John Fredrick (1843-1916) and Arthur Greaves (1846-1926).
+1842–1923), John Fredrick (1843–1916) and Arthur Greaves (1846–1926).
 By the time Lucy was ten, the family was living in Croydon in Surrey.
 In 1868 Lucy emigrated to Sydney Australia with her mother, father and sister aboard the Canaan.
 Lucy Wheatly-Walker became a teacher.
 She taught the ‘higher’ English classes from 1878 to 1880 at Brussels College for young ladies in Balmain, Sydney, run by Henrietta Foott.
 She was afterwards briefly governess to the family of the Reverent James Jefferis before 1883.

-In 1883 SGHS opened in a two storey building in Elizabeth Street in Sydney.
+In 1883 SGHS opened in a two-storey building in Elizabeth Street in Sydney.
 The building had been the St James Denominational School.
 The upper floor of the new school was reserved for the first 39 girls, while the boys were on the ground floor.
 Lucy Wheatley-Walker was chosen from 22 applicants to the first headship of Sydney Girls High School, with a starting salary of £400 a year.
 She started in October and by January the next year the school's roll had more than doubled to 87.